All Articles/

 High humidity levels, particularly in Louisiana and coastal Texas, can affect bait palatability.
 Selontra®'s formulation includes moisture-resistant components, but placement in shaded, dry areas is recommended to maintain effectiveness.

-"After struggling with rodent issues for months, Selontra® was the only solution that worked.
-Our home is finally rodent-free!" - Jane D., Dallas, TX
+"After struggling with rodent issues for months, Selontra® provided a noticeable difference in just a week.
+Highly recommend!" - John D., Dallas, TX

 References & Sources